Moosa Moolla: Background

 Moosa “Mosie” Moolla was born in the small, (then) western Transvaal town of Christiana on 12 June 1934 where his father ran a successful import-export business.
 The family was forced to relocate to Bloemhof, a nearby town, following the Great Depression of the 1930s.
-Mosie did his primary schooling in Bloemhof.
-Since there were no high schools catering for blacks, Mosie was forced to move to Johannesburg in 1949 to pursue his secondary education.
+Moolla did his primary schooling in Bloemhof.
+Since there were no high schools catering for blacks, Moolla was forced to move to Johannesburg in 1949 to pursue his secondary education.

 Political life

-The developments in national and international politics during this period sparked Mosie's interest in current affairs.
+The developments in national and international politics during this period sparked Moolla's interest in current affairs.
 Boarding with a Transvaal Indian Congress (TIC) stalwart, Mrs. Ouma Bhayat, and surrounded by other TIC activists such as Dr. Vallabh Jaga, Dr. Zainab Asvat and Dr. Abdulhaq Patel, Mosie was recruited into the newly launched Transvaal Indian Youth Congress (TIYC).
 The very first campaign he actively participated in was the 1950 May Day strike, in protest of the Suppression of Communism Act.

 During this period the Picasso Club was formed for the purposes of writing political slogans on public walls.
-Among its members were Mosie, Ahmed Kathrada, Babla Saloojee, Faried Adams and Solly Esakjee.
+Among its members were Moolla, Ahmed Kathrada, Babla Saloojee, Faried Adams and Solly Esakjee.

-Mosie quickly moved up the ranks of the youth movement through actively participating in activities of the TIYC by silk-screening and putting up posters, writing and distributing leaflets.
+Moolla quickly moved up the ranks of the youth movement through actively participating in activities of the TIYC by silk-screening and putting up posters, writing and distributing leaflets.
 He was elected to the organisation's executive committee and then as the joint honorary secretary and finally as Chair, a position he held for nearly a decade.

-In his matriculation year, 1952, Mosie participated in the Campaign for the Defiance of Unjust Laws and was imprisoned for close to a month.
-Due to his detention, Mosie was expelled and could not write his matriculation examinations.
-At the beginning of the campaign for the Congress of the People (COP), the Congress movement requested Mosie to leave his administrative job in a manufacturing company in order to serve full time on the Secretariat of the National Action Council of the COP.
+In his matriculation year, 1952, Moolla participated in the Campaign for the Defiance of Unjust Laws and was imprisoned for close to a month.
+Due to his detention, Moolla was expelled and could not write his matriculation examinations.
+At the beginning of the campaign for the Congress of the People (COP), the Congress movement requested Moolla to leave his administrative job in a manufacturing company in order to serve full time on the Secretariat of the National Action Council of the COP.

 Members of the Secretariat such as Walter Sisulu, Joe Slovo, Rusty Bernstein and Yusuf Cachalia were banned under the Suppression of Communism Act.
-It therefore became Mosie's responsibility to ensure that all decisions of the Secretariat were effectively conveyed to all provincial and regional committees of the National Action Council.
+It therefore became Moolla's responsibility to ensure that all decisions of the Secretariat were effectively conveyed to all provincial and regional committees of the National Action Council.

 He served in this capacity until the culmination of the COP campaign with the adoption of the Freedom Charter in Kliptown on 25 and 26 June 1955.
-Mosie was later elected onto the executive of the TIC and also served as its full-time organiser.
+Moolla was later elected onto the executive of the TIC and also served as its full-time organiser.

-In December 1956, Mosie, along with 155 others, was arrested on the charge of high treason.
+In December 1956, Moolla, along with 155 others, was arrested on the charge of high treason.
 He also recalled the support and acts of solidarity with the accused.
 Money for the bail was raised within hours.
 The women provided two meals everyday for five years, for all the accused, especially Mrs. Thayanagie Pillay and Dr Zainab Asvat.